This One Product Is My Secret Weapon for Skin That Glows All Day Long

 "An illuminating primer often works to reflect light," explains Mona Baubant, EME pro artist at Rare Beauty.
 "They can smooth, hydrate and illuminate in one step, and they work to create a radiant base for your makeup that you can use under foundation and concealer for a glowing complexion."

 When choosing a primer, consider the formula if you prefer an illuminating finish.
-Look out for ingredients ending in "icone", such as dimethicone—these are silicones and are used to prolong makeup wear and smooth skin texture.
-However, they often result in a mattifying finish, so make sure there aren't too many of them and that they're not the main ingredients.
+Look for ingredients ending in "icone", such as dimethicone—these are silicones and are used to prolong makeup wear and smooth skin texture.
+However, they often result in a mattifying finish, so ensure there aren't too many and that they're not the main ingredients.

 How to Apply an Illuminating Primer